-Spring.
-3(3-0) P: EPI 808B or EPI 808 or EPI 809 or LCS 829 R: Approval of department
+Spring of even years.
+3(3-0) P: (EPI 808B or EPI 809) or (LCS 829 or concurrently) R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.

 Statistical methods for design and analysis of clinical trials and epidemiological studies.
 Phase I, II, and III clinical trials.
 Principle of Intention-to-Treat, effects of non-compliance, drop-outs.
 Interim monitoring of clinical trials and data safety monitoring boards.
 Meta-analysis.
 Crossover designs.
 Sample size and power in clinical trials.
 Sequential designs.